-My main research interests are around socioeconomic differences in attitudes and behaviours, and their relationship to inequalities in health and ageing.
-I use observational and experimental data to examine differences in health behaviours, reproductive scheduling, social trust and biomarkers of ageing.
+My main research interests are around socioeconomic differences in experiences, attitudes and behaviours, and their relationship to inequalities in health and ageing.
+I use observational and experimental data to examine differences in health behaviours, reproductive scheduling, social trust and, more recently, biomarkers of ageing.

 My current role